 At this point, it’s a good idea to get your sales manager in on the conversation to help negotiate price, maximize the dollars for you and the dealership, and to give your buyer a deal they feel is fair.

 There’s no question that there will be slow days or weeks at your dealership.
 Instead of sitting around twiddling your thumbs, a good salesperson knows it’s important to use your downtime wisely to become better at selling.

-For instance, on slow days, you could read up on new car models, follow up with your prospects, or read blog articles (like this one and more that you’ll find on the Pipedrive website) that fine-tune your selling skills.
+For instance, on slow days, you could read up on new car models, catch up on auto industry news, follow up with your prospects, brainstorm with your sales team on how you can improve the sales process, or read blog articles (like this one and more that you’ll find on the Pipedrive website) that help you fine-tune your sales techniques.

 You’ve probably heard that patience is a virtue.
 This holds particularly true in the art of being a good car salesperson.
 Although people want to buy, they don’t want to be sold to, so it’s important that you don’t come off as desperate or pushy.